Rakshata007/Drivers-drowsiness-detection/README.md

 # Drivers-drowsiness-detection

-This project is detecting drivers drowsiness by face detection using Haar - cascade algorithm and use different classification algorithms to compare and contrast the results obtained by them.
-This is done by using python.
+This project is about detecting the drivers' drowsiness by face recognition using Haar-cascade algorithm, classifying if the driver was sleepy or not, using different classification algorithms and comparing these algorithms to compare and contrast the results obtained by them.
+This is done using python programming.